christianbender/brickout-game-pygame/README.md

 # Brickout-Game in pygame

-This is a simple framework for the brickout-game.
+This is a simple brickout-game.
 It's includes ball, paddle, brick wall and additional collision detection between this objects.
 Furthermore logic for winning and losing and scoring.
 The game is written in **Python 2**.
 You start the game with ```python game.py```